efea-umich/cse-593/main-project/project.typ

 The finalized survey was distributed via Google Forms, with a consent clause at the start stating that participation was voluntary and that no compensation would be provided.
 The survey starts with demographic information, and then asks the respondent about how they typically use their smartphone and smartwatch.
 Respondents also compared how comfortable they felt with using their smartwatch and their smartphone for performing typical tasks (e.g. responding to messages) and entering text.
 Finally, respondents shared issues they had with entering text on their smartwatch, along with suggestions for what they think would improve the process.

 == Participants
+Six participants were chosen for the pilot survey.
+Most were 18-26, with one being 27-35 and one being 45-53.
+Four of the participants were male and two were female.

-We gathered 30 participants for the survey, aiming for a diverse group in terms of age, gender, and smartwatch usage experience.
+We gathered 30 participants for the main survey, aiming for a diverse group in terms of age, gender, and smartwatch usage experience.
 Participants were recruited through online platforms and word-of-mouth referrals to ensure a variety of perspectives.
 The sample size of 30 was chosen to provide meaningful insights while keeping the survey manageable and practical for analysis.
 We included both frequent and occasional smartwatch users to understand different experiences with text-entry on smartwatches.
+The below sections focus on the finalized survey.

 === Targeting Different Demographics
 In order to ensure diverse representation, we aimed to gather responses from individuals across various age groups, genders, and levels of smartwatch usage.
 The demographic questions were structured to collect key information that could provide insights into how different groups perceive and use text-entry on smartwatches: